cczly/cczly.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # 🔥 News
+- *2025.05*: &nbsp;🎉 Awarded the Huawei Spark Award for technical contributions to challenging problems in artificial intelligence.
 - *2025.05*: &nbsp;🎉 A conference paper is accepted by ICML2025.
 - *2025.04*: &nbsp;🎉 A conference paper completed by undergraduate interns is accepted by IEEE IJCNN2025.
 - *2025.03*: &nbsp;🎉 A conference paper is accepted by IEEE ICME2025.